I'm Bored in My Relationship — Is That Normal?

 Why boredom in relationships feels different with ADHD

-The ADHD brain runs on dopamine.
+ADHD runs on dopamine, a mechanism documented by CHADD.
 Novelty, excitement, and unpredictability are not preferences for people with ADHD — they are neurological needs.
-The brain produces more dopamine in response to new stimuli, which is why the early stages of a relationship feel so alive.
+Dopamine is produced in response to new stimuli, which is why the early stages of a relationship feel so alive.
 New person, new dynamic, new uncertainty.
 The ADHD nervous system is fully engaged.

 Then the relationship becomes familiar.
 Predictable.
 Safe.
 And what felt electric starts to feel flat.
-Not because the relationship is bad or the person changed — but because the dopamine hit that came with newness has stabilized, and the ADHD brain is now looking for the next source of stimulation.
+Not because the relationship is bad or the person changed — but because the dopamine hit that came with newness has stabilized, and you are now looking for the next source of stimulation.

 This is not a character flaw.
 It is neurological.
 But it creates a real problem if you do not understand it: you misread the drop in stimulation as a sign that the relationship is wrong, that you have fallen out of love, or that you need to find someone new.